telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

     End Sub
   {{endregion}}

-Here we specify that the `PrivateEcho` method called with any `int` argument will return `1`.
-Acting is by calling it with `5` as argument.
-Finally, we verify that the return value is actually `1`.

-##  Natural Mocking Using a Dynamic Wrapper
+##  Mocking Using a Dynamic Wrapper

-JustMock leverages .NET 4 and the DLR to allow you to arrange non-public members as naturally as you can public members.
+JustMock leverages .NET 4 and the [DLR](https://en.wikipedia.org/wiki/Dynamic_Language_Runtime) to allow you to arrange non-public members as naturally as you can do it with public members.

-In the example below, we wrap the mock instance in a dynamic object using Mock.NonPublic.Wrap().
-The wrapper can be passed to Mock.NonPublic.Arrange and Mock.NonPublic.Assert together with an operation to specify what you want to arrange.
-We could also arrange the value of a property getter or the action of a property setter.
-Argument matchers are specified using Arg.Expr again.
+**Example 4** shows how to wrap the mock instance in a dynamic object using `Mock.NonPublic.Wrap()`.
+The wrapper can be passed to `Mock.NonPublic.Arrange` and `Mock.NonPublic.Assert` together with an operation to specify what you want to arrange.
+You could also arrange:
+- the value of a property getter
+- the action of a property setter

+Argument matchers are specified using `Arg.Expr`.

-You need to reference the Microsoft.CSharp assembly when using dynamic expressions in Visual C# projects.
+When using dynamic expressions in Visual C# projects, you should reference the Microsoft.CSharp assembly.

-  #### __[C#]__
+  #### __[C#] Example 4: Using dynamic wrapper__

   {{region NonPublicMocking#StepByStepDynamic}}
     [TestMethod]